datahouse-cimp/aqs-pet-owner-check-in/readme.md

 > **Restore Packages in package.json**
 >
-> 1. Type 'npm install' in terminal of choice (command prompt, git bash).
+> 1. Type 'npm install' in terminal.
+Must be able to run Unix commands, so git bash is best.
+If using Windows command prompt, you would have to update the script found in package.json to use del instead of rm.
 Node must be installed in order for this to work.

 > **Add Client Proxies to Reference paths**
 >